markfinger/webpack-build/README.md

 Caching
 -------

 When a request comes in and the compilation output has been cached from a previous build, the following actions will be performed:
 - the modified time for the config file is compared to the compilation's start time
 - the modified time for every file dependency is compared to the compilation's start time

-If any of the above actions produce errors or the modified times are later than the compilation's start time, the cached output will be ignored and the wrapper will wait for webpack to complete.
+If the modified times are later than the cached compilation's start time - or any of the above actions produced errors - the cached output is ignored and the wrapper waits for webpack to recompile.

-If the cached output is deemed as stale, or the watcher is has rebuilt the bundle, the cache will be updated as soon as the compilation has completed.
+If the cached output is stale or a watcher has rebuilt the bundle, the cache will be updated as soon as the compilation has completed.